bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

 ## Acknowledgements

-I want to thank those who reviewed the first draft of this blog post.
+I want to thank the people who reviewed the first draft of this blog post.
 [Adil Parvez](https://adilparvez.com) helped me define the tone of the article, and [Scott Williams](https://scottw.co.uk) pointed out that it is, in fact, possible to go from a Las Vegas variant of an algorithm to a Monte Carlo variant.[^7]

 [^1]: More precisely, the result of a Monte Carlo algorithm may be incorrect with a _known_ probability.
 [^2]: In the worst-case scenario, the runtime is bounded by $$O(mn)$$, where $$m$$, $$n$$ are the pattern and search text lengths, respectively.